cvs-health/testilo/README.md

       id: 'acme',
       what: 'Acme Clothes'
     },
-    requester: 'you@yourdomain.tld'
+    requester: 'you@yourdomain.tld',
+    url: '/file/reports/240115T1200-4Rw-acme.json'
   },
-  creationTime: '2023-11-20T15:50:27',
+  creationTime: '2023-11-20T15:50:27'
-  timeStamp: '231120T155314'
 }
 ```

 Testilo has substituted the `private` acts from the `acme` target of the batch for the placeholder when creating the job.
 Testilo also has:
+- inserted a copy of those same acts after the `axe` test act, because `axe` is a target-modifying tool.
 - let the script determine the browser type of the `launch` act.
 - added the creation time to the job.
-- added a unique timestamp to the job (a more compact representation of the creation time).
-- given the job an ID that combines the timestamp with the script ID and the batch ID.
+- given the job an ID that combines the time stamp with a differentiator and the batch ID.
-- inserted a `sources` property into the job, recording facts about the script, the batch, the target, and the email address given by the user who requested the merger.
+- inserted a `sources` property into the job, recording facts about the script, the batch, the target, the requester, and the report URL.

 This is a valid Testaro job.

-##### With isolation

-If, however, you requested a merger **with** isolation, then Testilo would take cognizance of the fact that an `axe` test act is a target-modifying act.
-Testilo would therefore act as if another instance of the placeholder had been located in the script after the `axe` test act.
-So, copies of the same 6 acts that precede the `axe` test act would be inserted **after** the `axe` test act, too.

-Of the 9 tools providing tests for Testaro, 6 are target-modifying:
-- `alfa`
-- `aslint`
-- `axe`
-- `htmlcs`
-- `ibm`
-- `testaro`

 #### Invocation